-Jenny was appointed as Chief Human Resources Officer of Wesfarmers in October 2016 and in addition to her human resources responsibilities leads the Wesfarmers Advanced Analytics team.
-Jenny joined Wesfarmers in 2011 as the Human Resources Director for Coles and held this role until 2015 when she took on the role of Business Development Director, Coles.
+Jenny was appointed as Chief Human Resources Officer of Wesfarmers in October 2016 and in addition to her human resources responsibilities leads the Wesfarmers Advanced Analytics team Jenny joined Wesfarmers in 2011 as the Human Resources Director for Coles and held this role until 2015 when she took on the role of Business evelopment Director, Coles

-Her previous work experience encompasses Mars, Vodafone and EMI Music in a number of global roles in operations, sales and marketing and human resources.
+Her previous work experience encompasses Mars, Vodafone and EMI Music in a number of global roles in operations, sales and marketing and human resources

 Jenny holds a Masters of Arts (MA) with honours from Cambridge University.
-In March 2020, Jenny was appointed as a Director of the flybuys joint venture with Coles Group Limited.
+In March 2020, Jenny was appointed as a Director of the flybuys joint venture with Coles Group Limited lan was appointed as Chief Executive Officer of Wesfarmers Chemicals, Energy & Fertilisers in July 2017.
+Prior to this, Ian was the Chief Operating Officer of that business.
+From October 2007 to July 2010 he was the Managing Director of the Chemicals and Fertilisers division